okohll/abdocs/content/docs/fields/field-types/special-field-types/file/document-templates.md

 Then a user will see a 'generate document' button when they edit a record from the table, allowing them to generate a PDF from the template.

 > Existing templates can also be edited or downloaded.
-Manually created templates with complex features such as variable setting and looping can't be edited using the WYSIWYG editor
+Manually created templates with complex features such as variable setting and looping can't be edited using the WYSIWYG editor, but can be downloaded, edited manually then re-uploaded.

 ![Template creation](/document_generation.png)

+### Filename
+The filename of the generated document will be comprised of two parts, separated by a dash:
+a) the name of the template which you created as above
+b) the value of the first field in the view above

+Additionally if multi-tenanting is active, then the name of the tenant associated with the record the document is being generated in will also be added, preceded by a dash.

 ## Including data
 Each field in the view (included calculations), or parent table, can be merged in to the template by referencing the field name, preceded by a dollar sign.
 For convenience, a list of available fields is listed below the WYSIWYG editor, for easy copying and pasting into the template.